-If the student fails to do so then a second warning letter will be issued mentioning that they have 5 more working days to inform the office of their unauthorised absence.
-If the student again fails to contact the Student Service department then third letter will be issued to the student mentioning that the student’s name has been withdrawn from the college record and the college has also informed the UK Border Agency (UKBA).
+If the student fails to do so then a second warning letter will be issued stating that they have 5 more working days to inform the office of their unauthorised absence.
+If the student again fails to contact the Student Service department then third letter will be issued to the student stating that the student’s name has been withdrawn from the college record and the college has also informed the UK Border Agency (UKBA).
 If the student’s attendance for the semester drops below 80% then progression to further study for the next semester will not be permitted.

 Absence due to an appointment

-Attendance and punctuality are not only important for student success and progression in the course of study but are also required to fulfill the condition of their study visa and remain in the UK.
+Attendance and punctuality are not only important for student success and progression in the course of study but are also required to fulfil the condition of their study visa and remain in the UK.

 The College is required by law to inform the UK Border Agency (UKBA) about the attendance of international students, the College will report non-attendance in the following circumstances: